The earth neither grows old or wears out if it is dunged. – Columella, circa 45 A.D.

 Organic fertilizers fall into two categories: dry and liquid.

-Dry fertilizers, such as rock phosphate and blood meal, are solid food for your soil microorganisms.
+Dry fertilizers such as bone meal, rock phosphate, bat guano and blood meal are solid food for your beneficial soil microorganisms.
 They feed on it slowly and provide valuable nutrients to your plants throughout the entire growing season.
-Learn more about soil organisms (PDF) here.
+Visit the National Soil Survey Center (NRCS) for more information about the mix of living organisms in the soil (PDF) here.

 In most cases, dry fertilizers are broadcast directly over the top of your garden and are then hoed or raked into the top four to six inches of soil prior to planting.
 You can also add small amounts to planting holes as you sow seeds or transplant plants.